 International Travelers' Hostel, Varanasi

 The International Travelers' Hostel is a hostel with a difference.
 Almost like a homestay, it's located in the owner's ancestral home that's been in the family for more than five generations.
-The hostel offers something for everyone -- beds in clean dorm rooms (400-600 rupees per night), private air conditioned double rooms (2,800 rupees per night), and you can even pitch a tent in the garden for only 200 rupees a night!
+As well as dorm rooms and private rooms, you can even pitch a tent in the garden for only a couple of hundred rupees a night!
 Of course, there's the wonderful community environment that you'd expect from a backpacker's hostel too.
 A bonus is that healthy and fresh food is prepared and served there.
 However, do note that it's vegetarian only.

 Wanderers Hostel, Goa

-Situated about a 10 minute walk away from pristine Morjim beach in north Goa, Wanderers is a new hostel in a revamped Goan bungalow.
-Along with dorm rooms, the hostel offers fabulous private tents with attached western bathrooms in the back garden.
+Situated about a 10 minute walk away from pristine Morjim beach in north Goa, Wanderers is definitely not your average hostel.
+It's a revamped Goan bungalow with a swimming pool!
+Along with dorm rooms, the hostel offers private eco-friendly tents with attached western-style bathrooms in the back garden.
 They're excellent value!
-There's also a common room, room with a pool table, library, free breakfast, wireless Internet, and communal kitchen.
+There's also pool table and library.

 Jugaadus Eco Hostel, Amritsar

-Located a little away from the chaos of the city but around 10 minutes walk from the Golden Temple, this hostel also gets its name from the Hindi term "jugaad".
+This popular hostel also gets its name from the Hindi term "jugaad".
 A jugaadu is a person who is good at improvising, and the well-traveled owner has attempted to do this in various ways to keep the budget low, make the place eco-friendly, and help people know about Punjabi culture.
-The hostel occupies an air conditioned two story building, with four dorm rooms and outdoor terraces.
-Beds are priced from 400 rupees per night.
-A bonus of staying here is that the hostel arranges their own tours in and around Amritsar.
+The hostel occupies an air-conditioned two story building, with four dorm rooms and outdoor terraces.
+It's located about 10 minutes from the Golden Temple.
+The hostel arranges their own tours in and around Amritsar.
 It's also possible to stay in a traditional Sikh family home in a village.